 - 1. Who will be served by your program or service? (e.g., individuals, families, youth, any LMI person/household, or special populations groups or segments?)
 Describe the degree of severity of the need of those to be served. - 2.
 What is the need that will be addressed with CDBG funding?
 Why and how is the target population underserved, or not served currently?
 To the extent possible, provide data to document this.
 If appropriate, supplement data with anecdotal information. - 3.
 What is the program or service that you will provide with the requested funding?
 In a few paragraphs, clearly describe the program or service, including any key elements that are part of it.
 What will CDBG funds be used for?
 Is this a new, continuing, or expanded program or service?
 (As appropriate, you can provide both a narrative and bullet list of services or program components.
-It is important to clearly describe your proposed used of CDBG funds.) - 4.
+It is important to clearly describe your proposed used of CDBG funds.)
+How frequently do you expect that an individual or household will receive your services? - 4.
 How will the proposed project address this need?
-Be as specify as possible in describing the direct relationship between the need and how the program/service responds to it.
+Be specific in describing the direct relationship between the need and how the program/service responds to it.
 To what degree will the program or service meet the need?
 How will you measure success, as well as determine areas for where future improvement is needed?
-Will you be able to track the impact on clients of this program/service over both the short- and long-term? - 5.
-Estimate the number of low and moderate-income persons who will benefit from the project/services and provide the following information:
+Will you be able to track the impact on clients of this program/service over both the short- and long-term?

+5. Estimate the number of low and moderate-income persons or households who will benefit from the project/services and provide the following information: